 Possible added value social entrepreneurs for the programme Possible added value SES4Food for the programme BeniBiz, Benin Many entrepreneurs in Benin (and that are involved in BeniBiz) are already considered social and sell products that help its consumers/users (such as nutritious products).
-Programme already equips women to become social entrepreneurs and sell nutritious products to remote households.
-SES4Food can provide an overview of what different support organizations are doing, reducing duplication of efforts.
-SES4Food can serve as a platform to connect actors in the agribusiness sector (as an add-on to a larger support dynamic).
-ACMA II, Benin Social entrepreneurs contribute by creating non-monetary value.
-ACMAll works with a large variety of stakeholders that sometimes have competing interests.
+Programme already equips women to become social entrepreneurs and sell nutritious products to remote households. social and sell products that as nutritious products).
+SES4Food can serve as a platform to connect actors in the agribusiness sector (as an add-on to a larger support ACMA II, Benin Social entrepreneurs contribute by creating non-monetary value.
+ACMAII works with a large variety of stakeholders that sometimes have competing interests.
 SES4Food can contri- bute to a feedback system along the value chain, a strategy to improve income at different levels of the value chain and integration of activities.
 HortiFRESH, Ghana Programme already stimulates all entrepreneurs to include social goals in their business plan.
 Five areas must be included to achieve "meaningful impact": 1.
 Targeted farmers and farm workers (both directly and indirectly) 2.
 Improved sustainability (environment/food safety) at farm level 3.
 Inclusion of women, youth and/or nutrition 4.
 Productivity and income increase of targeted farmers and farm workers 5.
 Company sales and turnover Social entrepreneurs can be a source of inspiration and demonstrate how this can be done in practice.
 Combine aid and trade.
 Link the programme to social entrepreneurs who can present themselves as examples at business platform meetings.
 BENEFIT- CASCAPE, Ethiopia Social entrepreneurs could strengthen the regional identity: an entrepreneur that creates IT applications in order for a community to market more of their products.
 Social entrepreneurs could contribute to reducing youth unemployment.
 CASCAPE's cluster approach can be easily linked to the SES4Food programme.
 Social entrepreneurs can be involved in the development of the agrifood chain through SES4Food.
 SES4Food can contribute to clusters creating independent flows of income through stimulating social entrepreneurs.